-3.2 Design for Linkage-to-Care
+3.3 Design for Linkage-to-Care

 The Linkage-to-Care component of the study is a two-arm, site-randomized, prospective, effectiveness clinical trial conducted within each intervention community.
 This study component compares the effectiveness of an FI intervention to link HIV-positive individuals from HIV test sites to HIV care sites with the usual SOC procedures.
 Each HIV test site will be randomized to either the intervention or SOC arm of the study.
 For this component of the study, study outcomes will be evaluated through routinely reported HIV surveillance data.
+Using surveillance data, study outcomes will continue to be evaluated for a period of one year after the FI intervention ends.